 What Happens When Olive Oil Sits in Plastic

 Plastic containers — particularly PET (polyethylene terephthalate) and PVC — contain chemical compounds called phthalates.
-Phthalates are plasticizers, added to plastic since the 1930s to make it flexible, durable, and extensible.
+Phthalates are plasticizers added to plastic since the 1930s to make it flexible, durable, and extensible.
 The critical problem is that phthalates do not form stable chemical bonds with the polymers they are added to.
-They sit loosely within the plastic matrix, which makes them susceptible to migrating into whatever the plastic is in contact with.
+Phthalates sit loosely within the plastic matrix.
+And this makes them susceptible to migrating into whatever the plastic is in contact with.

-Olive oil is particularly vulnerable.
-Phthalates are lipophilic — they dissolve readily in fats and oils but have very low solubility in water.
-This means that when a fatty food like olive oil comes into contact with plastic, phthalates move from the container walls into the oil at a much higher rate than they would into a water-based product.
+Olive oil is particularly vulnerable because phthalates are lipophilic.
+Which means they dissolve readily in fats and oils but have very low solubility in water.
+So when a fatty food like olive oil comes into contact with plastic, phthalates move from the plastic container walls into the oil at a much higher rate than they would into a water-based product.
 The migration accelerates significantly under heat, UV light exposure, and prolonged storage — exactly the conditions a bottle of olive oil on a grocery store shelf or kitchen counter experiences every day.

 What the Research Found

-A study analyzing olive oil samples from the European market found that DEHP and DINP — two of the most common and concerning phthalates — were detected in all samples tested, with average concentrations of 1.31 and 1.52 mg/kg respectively.
-Four out of 16 samples showed DEHP concentrations exceeding the migration limits established under EU food contact materials regulation.
+A study analyzing olive oil samples from the European market found that DEHP and DINP — two of the most common and concerning phthalates — were detected in all samples tested.
+With average concentrations of 1.31 and 1.52 mg/kg, respectively.
+Four out of sixteen samples showed DEHP concentrations exceeding the migration limits established under EU food contact materials regulation.
 Three of those four samples were extra virgin or virgin olive oils — the highest grade products, which consumers reasonably expect to be the cleanest.

 Bisphenol A (BPA) Is Also a Concern